josepmartins/josepmartins/README.md

-### Hi there 👋
+Hi there 👋

-I'm a Systems Designer at GitHub working on Primer.
-Previously NewRelic and Typeform.
+I'm a Systems Designer at GitHub working on [Primer](https://primer.style).
+Previously Docplanner, NewRelic and Typeform.